-Solpugids are also called wind scorpions, sun spiders, and camel spiders.
-They are small but speedy predators.
-Their body is often covered with short hairs and divided into two distinct body segments - a cephalothorax (head) with two distinct eyes and four pairs of legs and a 10 segmented abdomen.
-In the western U.S., they vary in size from 15 to 45 mm (5/8 to 1 3/4 inches), are light tan to brown with an often darker abdomen.
+Solpugids are beneficial predators related to spiders.
+They are also called wind scorpions, sun spiders, and camel spiders.
+Their bodies are often covered with short hairs and divided into two distinct body segments - a cephalothorax (head) with two distinct eyes and four pairs of legs and a 10 segmented abdomen.
+In the western U.S., they vary in size from 15 to 45 mm (5/8 to 1 \frac{3}{4} inches), are light tan to brown with an often darker abdomen.

+Solpugids are in the order Solifugae.
+In this order, 12 families comprising 141 genera and 1,095 species are currently recognized.
 Solpugids somewhat resemble scorpions without claws or stingers.
-Instead, they have blunt-ended "arms" called pedipalps in addition to their eight legs.
+Instead of pincers, they have bluntended "arms" called pedipalps in addition to their eight legs.
 They can run very fast carrying the pedipalps above their body.
-The pedipalps have sticky ends that allow them to catch and hold their prey and are also used for scooping water to the mouth.
+The pedipalps have sticky ends that allow them to catch and hold their prey and are also used for scooping water to their mouth.
 They have two pairs of large fangs (chelicerae) that work vertically like pliers and project forward from the mouth.
 None are known to have venom.
+They do not have a stinger.